-By referring to the HS Code, negotiators are considering rules of origin relating to individual items, based on the following three standards, i.e. (1) "Wholly Obtained Criteria", which applies to goods that are domestically produced only in a specific country; (ii) "Minimal Operation Criteria", for simple processing that is negligible in origin determination; and (3) "Substantial Transformation Criteria" in which more than two countries are involved in the production of goods and their origin will be conferred upon the country where the last substantial transformation has been carried out.
-In light of the Substantial Transformation Criteria, the Agreement allows negotiators to introduce a "Change in Tariff Classification Criteria" and, as a supplementary criteria for the Substantial Transformation Criteria, the "Ad Valorem Criteria" and the "Manufacturing or Processing Operations Criteria" in order to determine whether the Substantial Transformation has occurred.
+By referring to the HS Code, negotiators are considering rules of origin relating to individual items, based on the following three standards, i.e. (i) the "Wholly Obtained Criteria" which applies to goods that are domestically produced only in a specific country; (ii) the "Minimal Operation Criteria" for little processing that is negligible in origin determination; and (iii) the "Substantial Transformation Criteria" where, more than two countries are involved in the production of goods and their origin will be conferred upon the country where the last substantial transformation has been carried out.
+In light of the Substantial Transformation Criteria" and, as a supplementary criteria for the Substantial Transformation Criteria, the "Ad Valorem Criteria" and the "Manufacturing or Processing Operations Criteria" in order to determine whether the Substantial Transformation has been occurred.

+In addition, negotiators are considering the following items that are to be mentioned in Annex III of the Agreement, i.e. (i) a final composition of rules of origin relating to individual items and (ii) general provisions containing general rules applied widely to various items.
 The procedures call for the WCO to perform technical studies for individual items.
 When the WCO reaches a consensus on an item, it is referred to the WTO for endorsement, and is only considered formally agreed upon after this endorsement is obtained.
 Should the technical arguments be exhausted and the WCO still be unable to reach a consensus, the item is referred to the WTO for decision.
 The WTO then becomes the forum for consideration, studying the item in light of the sensitivities and concerns of individual countries.
-The technical studies undertaken by the WCO have been completed as of the 17th meeting held in May 1999.
-The items on which the WCO could not reach consensus are being discussed by the WTO.
+The technical studies undertaken by the WCO have been completed as of the seventeenth meeting held in May, 1999.
+The items on which the WCO could not reach consensus, therefore, are being discussed by the WTO.